 In the IAM domain, relevant compliance regulations include:

-• GDPR (General Data Protection Regulation).
+- GDPR (General Data Protection Regulation).
 Created by the European Union.
-This regulation deals with data security for businesses operating within EU boundaries; IAM is critical.
-Companies can achieve compliance by ensuring information is only accessible to authorized users.
+This regulation deals with data security for businesses operating within EU boundaries and IAM is a critical aspect.
+Companies can achieve compliance by ensuring information is only accessible for authorized users.

 IAM technologies and tools

-Identity and access management technologies allow users to meet the above standards and regulations.
-Technologies include standard languages and tools that operate across any IAM platform.
+Identity and access management technologies allow users to meet the standards and regulations described above.
+IAM solutions include standard languages and tools that operate across any IAM platform.

-• Security Access Markup Language.
-SAML is an open-source standard for exchanging authorization and authentication information.
-SAML uses digital signatures to exchange data, forming a core part of many SSO systems.
+- Security Access Markup Language.
+SAML is an open source standard for exchanging authorization and authentication information.
+SAML uses digital signatures to exchange data, and forms a core part of many SSO systems.

-• OpenID Connect.
-Works on top of the OAuth 2.0 protocol, allowing third parties to access network resources securely.
-OpenID Connect adds IT management to OAuth and is commonly used to build SSO portals.
+- OpenID Connect.
+Works on top of the OAuth 2.0 protocol, allowing third-parties to securely access network resources.
+OpenID Connect adds IT management to OAuth, and is commonly used to build SSO portals.

-• System for Cross-Domain Identity Management.
+- System for Cross-Domain Identity Management.
 SCIM is a cloud-based standard for exchanging user profiles.
-It is generally used in privileges management setups, allowing the safe sharing of user profiles across cloud environments.
+It is generally used in privileges management setups, making it possible to share user profiles safely across cloud environments.

 The importance of IAM in cloud computing